-What is it?
+What is chlorophyll A?

 Chlorophyll A is the photosynthetic pigment that causes the green color in algae and plants.
-The concentration of chlorophyll in a body of water is directly related to the amount of algae living in the water.
+The concentration in a body of water is directly related to the amount of algae living in the water.

-Why is it important?
+Why is chlorophyll A important?

-What does it mean?
+What does a measurement mean?

-Water with excessive levels of nutrients from fertilizers, septic systems, sewage treatment plants and urban runoff may have high concentrations of chlorophyll a and therefore produce excess amounts of algae.
+Water with excessive levels of nutrients from fertilizers, septic systems, sewage treatment plants and urban runoff may have high concentrations of chlorophyll and therefore produce excess amounts of algae.